Arkit003/gradient/README.md

-# Implemented micrograd library for learning forward and backpropopgation
+# Implemented micrograd library for expermenting with forward and backpropopgation